-Pensacola is chock full of history and many of its parks reflect that.
+Pensacola is chock full of history as the abundance of parks reflect.
 Chimney Park, located at the intersection of Scenic Highway and Langley is no exception.
-This park is centered on the remains of a brick chimney that was once part of a steam power plant destroyed by the Confederate army when they evacuated Pensacola in 1862.
+This park preserves the remains of a brick chimney that was once part of a steam power plant destroyed by the Confederate army when they evacuated Pensacola in 1862.
 Exchange Park on southern Scenic Highway has thirteen acres of sports facilities as well as picnic tables and covered shelters.
 Programs at this park include flag football, softball leagues, co-ed kickball and softball for adults.
 You can check them out on Facebook and watch history in the making.

 These neighborhoods provide easy access to Cordova Mall and a multitude of other shopping venues.
-Commercial and retail businesses are abundant here and Pensacola is attracting new franchises into our market.
-The main campus of Pensacola State College, Sacred Heart Hospital, and Pensacola International Airport are conveniently located close by.
+Commercial and retail businesses are abundant here, and Pensacola is attracting additional sales franchises into our market.
+The main campus of Pensacola State College is conveniently near Sacred Heart Hospital and Pensacola International Airport.

-As you might imagine, eleven miles encompasses a lot of homes and a variety of subdivisions.
-In this area of town you will find waterfront homes on both the bay and on Bayou Texar in neighborhoods that offer spectacular views of the waterways, all these communities offer their own distinctive southern charm.
+As you might imagine, eleven miles encompasses many homes and a variety of subdivisions.
+In this area of town, buyers find the waterfront homes on both the bay and on Bayou Texar in neighborhoods that offer spectacular views of the waterways, all these communities possess a distinctive southern charm.